nykevinwong/wongillalib/README.md

 Wongillalib
 ===========

-Wongillalib provides a UI script where you can apply most Libgdx scene2D via a html-like syntax language for your game user interface.
+Wongillalib provides a UI script where you can apply most Libgdx scene2D Actor component via a html-like syntax language for your game user interface.
 You can even implement your own HTML-like directive and render your own component.

+Wnat are the examples of Libgdx scene2D Actor components? textbutton, textfield, checkbox, table and tilemapRender and so on.

 Demo
 ========